crittermike/personal-blog/src/pages/ramblings/grav-cms-for-drupal-developers.md

 One is that Grav doesn’t scale nearly as well.
 Many Drupal sites have many millions of nodes, thanks to the usage of a database.
 In general, I probably wouldn’t suggest using Grav once you start getting into the thousands with page count.
 Performance will likely start to suffer.

-Drupal also really shines in creating complex content models, where there are many types of nodes/entities which reference each other or embed each other or reuse each other's fields, etc. Grav is perhaps more ""page focused"" than ""data focused"", which makes it much easier to work with for many sites, but not a great fit for some sites that need those complex relationships.
+Drupal also really shines in creating complex content models, where there are many types of nodes/entities which reference each other or embed each other or reuse each other's fields, etc. Grav is perhaps more "page focused" than "data focused", which makes it much easier to work with for many sites, but not a great fit for some sites that need those complex relationships.

 Grav also doesn’t really have the notion of an editorial workflow or moderation system.
 It does support published vs. unpublished, and there are things like [Git Sync](https://getgrav.org/blog/git-sync-plugin) to auto-deploy from a staging environment (or your local site) to a production environment if you set it up to do so, but there’s no approval process along the lines of what Drupal and some modules can provide.